 – Head to your nearest feed store and pick up some alfalfa pellets.
 When alfalfa breaks down in the soil, it releases an alcohol (triacontanol) that roses love.
 They respond to it by growing more branches (basal breaks) from the bud union AND increases the number of roses and their size.

 3. Mix all the ingredients together and then pour the mixture into each of the holes.
 Work any extra mixture into the top inch of soil around your roses.
 By adding the mixture into the holes, you are putting them right where the roots are.

 That’s it!
 Follow these tips, and your roses will soon be the envy of all your neighbors.

 If you want to do even more….then follow this next step:

-5. Add liquid fertilizer to your roses every 2 - 3 weeks during the growing season.
+5. Add liquid fertilizer to your roses monthly during the growing season.

-**In hot, dry desert climates - your roses will slow down their growth during the heat of summer because it is hard for them to focus on growth when it is hot.
-Stop fertilizing in May and then start up again in September for beautiful, fall roses.
+**In hot, dry desert climates – your roses will slow down their growth during the heat of summer because it is hard for them to focus on growth when it is hot.
+Apply liquid fertilizer at 1/2 strength once a month beginning in May and lasting through August.
+In September begin your regular fertilizer schedule for beautiful, fall roses.

 Noelle Johnson, aka, 'AZ Plant Lady' is a horticulturist, certified arborist, and landscape consultant who helps people learn how to create, grow, and maintain beautiful desert gardens that thrive in a hot, dry climate.
 She does this through her consulting services, her online class Desert Gardening 101, and her monthly membership club, Through the Garden Gate.
 As she likes to tell desert-dwellers, "Gardening in the desert isn't hard, but it is different."